patternfly/patternfly-elements/docs/content/develop/properties.md

 PatternFly Elements has a convention of prefixing a component's own attribute names with `pfe-c-`, and the `prefix` field controls that.
 Attributes are prefixed by default, but you may set `prefix: false` if you wish your attribute to have no prefix.

-This can be useful when depreacting old, non-prefixed attributes.
+This can be useful when deprecating old, non-prefixed attributes.
+It's also beneficial when using built-in aria attributes to manage component states, such as `aria-hidden`:

 ```javascript
 static get properties() {